LukeWalter/cs2261-grading-suite/README.md

 ./setup.sh
 ```

-The script should automatically unzip all of the zip files AND replace their tasks.json with your own tasks.json.
+The script should automatically unzip all of the ZIP files AND replace their tasks.json with your own tasks.json.
 Now you're ready to grade!

 ![Yippee!](https://media1.tenor.com/m/g16jQZqbvWoAAAAC/yippee-happy.gif)